thdtjsdn/leaflet.marker.pin/README.md

-# Warning

-The files in this branch are under development.
-Unstable version !!!

 # leaflet.marker.pin

 Pins for leaflet are markers that can be added, edited or deleted directly on the map from the web page.